 Hi friends!
 Today I have another free pattern to share with you!
 Let’s call it a New Year’s gift and pretend that I had no intention of having this ready for Christmas (wink).
 This is Hollis Headband, a simple ribbed headband or earwarmer in crochet.
 Color-changing worsted weight yarn, and the right stitch pattern make this both warm and so trendy!

-As with all my patterns, please don’t make copies to share with other stitchers, just direct them to my blog or pattern store so they can get their own.
+As with all my patterns, please don’t make copies to share with other stitchers, just direct them to my blog so they can get their own.
 Thank you!

 Difficulty Level: Easy